 Let’s look at some examples to better explain what I mean by this.

-If we look at this crotchet triplet below and want to know how many beats it’s worth, we take two of the notes and add them together to find out.
+If we take the crotchet triplet below and want to know how many beats it’s worth, we take two of the notes and add them together to find out.

 One crotchet beat plus one crotchet beat is equal to two crotchet beats or a minim beat.
 So a crotchet or quarter note triplet is equal to two crotchet beats.